nerissa29/reading-notes/class3-02.md

 #### Moving a File/Directory

-The syantax for moving a file/directory is:
+The syntax for moving a file/directory is:

 ```
 mv [options] <source> <destination>